Mdlglobal-atlassian-net/visualstudio-codeql-binaries/README.md

 # CodeQL for Visual Studio
 This repository contains [binary releases](https://github.com/Semmle/visualstudio-codeql-binaries/releases) of the Visual Studio extension for writing CodeQL queries.
 For more information, please refer to [the relevant pages on help.semmle.com](https://help.semmle.com/ql-for-vs/Content/WebHelp/home-page.html).

+Note that this plugin is designed to work with [Microsoft Visual Studio IDE](https://visualstudio.microsoft.com/) (not Visual Studio Code).
+If you're looking to write and run CodeQL queries from Visual Studio Code: please [take a look here](https://github.com/github/vscode-codeql).

 ## License
 By downloading, you agree to the [GitHub CodeQL Terms & Conditions](https://securitylab.github.com/tools/codeql/license).